skoolkid/skoolkit/sphinx/source/html-templates.rst

 The ``asm_single_page`` template is used to format the content between the header and footer of a single-page disassembly.

-The following identifier is available (in addition to the universal and page-level identifiers):
+The following identifier is available (in addition to the universal identifiers):

 * ``entries`` - a list of memory map entry objects